Analysis of algorithms: Shortcomings of empirical metrics

 Since algorithms are platform-independent (i.e. a given algorithm can be implemented in an arbitrary programming language on an arbitrary computer running an arbitrary operating system), there are additional significant drawbacks to using an empirical approach to gauge the comparative performance of a given set of algorithms.

 Take as an example a program that looks up a specific entry in a sorted list of size n.
 Suppose this program were implemented on Computer A, a state-of-the-art machine, using a linear search algorithm, and on Computer B, a much slower machine, using a binary search algorithm.
 Benchmark testing on the two computers running their respective programs might look something like the following:

 Based on these metrics, it would be easy to jump to the conclusion that Computer A is running an algorithm that is far superior in efficiency to that of Computer B. However, if the size of the input-list is increased to a sufficient number, that conclusion is dramatically demonstrated to be in error:

 Computer A, running the linear search program, exhibits a linear growth rate.
 The program's run-time is directly proportional to its input size.
 Doubling the input size doubles the run-time, quadrupling the input size quadruples the run-time, and so forth.
 On the other hand, Computer B, running the binary search program, exhibits a logarithmic growth rate.
 Quadrupling the input size only increases the run-time by a constant amount (in this example, 50,000 ns).
-Even though Computer A is ostensibly a faster machine, Computer B will inevitably surpass Computer A in run-time because it's running an algorithm with a much slower growth rate.
+Even though Computer A is ostensibly a faster machine, Computer B will inevitably surpass Computer A in run-time because it is running an algorithm with a much slower growth rate.